Connaught Laboratories: Pre-1960s

-Smallpox is a highly contagious disease which has been fatal throughout most of recorded human history.
+Smallpox is a highly contagious disease that has been fatal throughout most of recorded human history.
 Various techniques of variolation (protection against smallpox) have been documented globally, the most prominent records of established practice dating back to the Ming dynasty (present-day China) in the 15th century.
 In Europe, variolation was taken up in the 18th century via Constantinople.
 At the turn of the century into the 19th, a number of individuals including Benjamin Jesty and Edward Jenner began to demonstrate considerable success using a vaccine made from cowpox material.
 Variolation eventually declined as vaccines were shown to be effective and became better appreciated.

 In present-day Canada, the history of smallpox stretches back to European contact with indigenous peoples in the 17th century.
 Since the aboriginal demographic had no natural immunity, smallpox devastated populations that settlers made contact with.
 It spread first in New France near Tadoussac in 1616 and quickly reached tribes in the Maritimes, James Bay, and Great Lakes area.
 It reached the west coastal regions of Canada in the 1780s.
 On numerous occasions, the disease was used with official sanction by British troops as a form of germ warfare to suppress indigenous populations.
 After the smallpox vaccine was brought to Canada in 1796 by John Clinch, more concerted efforts were made to stem the further spread of smallpox.

 Between 1885 and 1907, Dr. Alexander Stewart's Ontario Vaccine Farm in Palmerston, Ontario successfully provided a dependable supply of vaccines to much of Canada.
-In 1916, the newly-established Connaught Laboratories purchased the equipment of the Ontario Vaccine Farm and took over the production process to bring domestic incidences under control by the 1940s.
-The Institut de microbiologie et d’hygiène (now INRS-Institut Armand-Frappier) at the Université de Montréal began preparing the smallpox vaccine in 1939, primarily for distribution in Québec.
+In 1916, the newly-established Connaught Laboratories purchased the equipment of the Ontario Vaccine Farm and took over the production process to bring domestic incidence under control by the 1940s.
+The Institut de microbiologie et d'hygiène (now INRS-Institut Armand-Frappier) at the Université de Montréal began preparing the smallpox vaccine in 1939, primarily for distribution in Québec.